2021–22 NWFL Premiership: Play-offs

-Championship playoffs

-The top six teams at the end of the regular season engaged each other in a round-robin playoff also known as the Super Six between 16 to 22 May in order to decide the league champion and representative at the 2023 CAF Women's Champions League.
+The top six teams at the end of the regular season engaged each other in a round-robin playoff also known as the Super Six between 16 and 22 May in order to decide the league champion and representative at the 2022 CAF Women's Champions League.
 All matches are played at the Samuel Ogbemudia Stadium and UNIBEN Sports Complex in Benin City.